 This morning, while she was washing, she wanted to know the name for "water." ...
-I spelled "w-a-t-e-r" [I]t occurred to me that with the help of this new word I might succeed in straightening out the 'mug-milk" difficulty.
+I spelled "w-at-e-r" [I]t occurred to me that with the help of this new word I might succeed in straightening out the "mug-milk" difficulty.
 We went out to the pump-house, and I made Helen hold her mug under the spout while I pumped.
 As the cold water gushed forth, filling the mug, I spelled "w-a-t-e-r" in Helen's free hand.
 The word coming so close upon the sensation of cold water rushing over her [other] hand seemed to startle her.
 She dropped the mug and stood as one transfixed.
 A new light came into her face.
 She spelled "water" several times.
 Then she dropped on the ground and asked for its name and pointed to the pump and the trellis, and suddenly turning round she asked for my name.
-I spelled "Teacher."
-Just then the nurse brought Helen's little sister into the pump-house, and Helen spelled 'baby" and pointed to the nurse.
-All the way back to the house she was highly excited, and learned the name of every object she touched, so that in a few hours she had added thirty new words to her vocabulary. . . .
+I spelled "baby" and pointed to the nurse.
+All the way back to the house she was highly excited, and learned the name of every object she touched, so that in a few hours she had added thirty new words to her vocabulary. ...